Stark1JR/deimos-75-scripts/README.md

 after putting the code and script folder into the mission file save then reopen this should execute the scripts so they work then test it out

-**As for the init file place into the mission folder then save and reopen the mission file place the marker down name it Camp Talvisota this will create a safezone within 80 meters of it place a trigger next to the marker and do activation anyplayer tick both repeatable and server then on activation code part put the in player setVariable ['IMS_IsUnitInvicibleScripted',1,true]; this will make you immune to the melee set both x and z to 80**
+**As for the init file place into the mission folder then save and reopen the mission file place the marker down name it Camp Talvisota this will create a safezone within 80 meters of it**